IBM/MAX-Skeleton/README.md

     $ git clone https://github.com/IBM/MAX-Skeleton

-The project files are structured into 3 main parts: model, api, and assets.
+The project files are structured into 4 main parts: model, api, assets, and samples.
 The `model` directory will contain code used for loading the model and running the predictions.
 The `api` directory contains code to handle the inputs and outputs of the MAX microservice.
-The `assets` directory will contain data assets such as sample data for the user to try the service on.
+The `assets` directory will contain model assets and notebooks, whereas the `samples` directory will contain sample data for the user to try the service on.

 Example:
 ```